Oriental, North Carolina: History

 The area was settled by Native Americans, who fished and farmed in the creeks and river long before Europeans arrived.
 Land records date grants from the King of England to colonial farmers, although the King didn't actually own the land, and several current residents of the area can trace their family's genealogy to these times.
 The area was the haunt of pirates in the early days of European dominance.
 The famous pirate Edward Teach, or Blackbeard made his home in Bath, to the north of Oriental.
 The Midgettes (also Midyettes) and other old families who still have descendants in the town came much later, in the late 19th century.

 The town of Oriental was named after the steamship Oriental.
-Built in Philadelphia in 1861, the ship was used as a Federal transport ship in the Civil War.
+Built in Philadelphia in 1861, the ship was used as a Federal transport ship in the American Civil War.
 She met her fate a year after being launched, run aground in May 1862, when she was wrecked off Bodie Island, 33 miles north of Cape Hatteras.
 Her passengers and crew were saved.

 The United States Post Office Department established a post office in 1886 in what had been called Smith's Creek.
 Lou Midyette was named postmaster.
 Postmaster Midyette's wife, Rebecca, thought the village needed a better name.
 One story says that she had found the nameplate from the wrecked sailing steamer "Oriental" on the beaches of the Outer Banks and thought that name was more suitable.
 Another version of the story says she just saw the nameplate in a Manteo home.
 Either way the name "Oriental" made an impression on her.
 The village became known as Oriental a few years after the post office was established and was incorporated in 1899.

 From the early 20th century, Oriental's economy was supported by lumber, fishing and farming.
 Train service stopped in the 1950s.
 The last sawmill closed in the early 1960s.
 Fishing, agriculture, some tourism and marine related businesses now lead the local economy.
-The town gained national publicity in 2016 when WalMart closed the only food store in town.
 Fishing trawlers still grace the small harbor, bringing in a catch of shrimp, crab or perhaps flounder depending on the season.

+The town was left without a grocery store in 2016 due to Walmart shutting down its express store there after having previously driven other local grocery stores out of business.
+Oriental re-gained a grocery store six months later when a Piggly Wiggly was opened.